lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 }
 ```

-This is an useful lookup table for different automatic and manual processes.
+This works as a useful lookup table for some automatic and manual processes.

 ---------
 ## Parameters mapping